A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

-We use a CGMM-based method proposed in \cite{higuchi2016robust} to estimate T-F masks representing the probabilities of the T-F units being a sound or only noise.
-Using CGMM, the observed signals can be clustered into either one containing sounds or the other containing only noise, and expressed as
+We use a CGMM-based method proposed in \cite{higuchi2016robust} to estimate T-F masks representing the probabilities of the T-F units belonging to a sound source or only noise.
+Using CGMM, the observed mixture vector can be clustered into either one containing a sound source or the other containing only noise, and expressed as

 where $d_{f,t}$ denotes the category index at the time frame $t$ and frequency bin $f$.
-When $v$ takes $s$, the category represents sound source.
-When $v$ takes $n$, the category represents noise. $S_{f,t}^{(v)}\sim \mathcal{N}_c(0,\phi_{f,t}^{(v)})$ is assumed to follow a complex Gaussian distribution, then the observed multi-channel vector is assumed to follow a multivariate complex Gaussian distribution
+When $v=s$, the category represents a sound source.
+When $v=n$, the category represents noise. $S_{f,t}^{(v)}\sim \mathcal{N}_c(0,\sigma_{f,t}^{(v)})$ is assumed to follow a complex Gaussian distribution, then the observed multi-channel vector is assumed to follow a multivariate complex Gaussian distribution

 where